-Although Concho Resources Inc. was officially formed less than five years ago,
+Although Concho Resources Inc. was officially formed just over seven years ago,

 it has had a very active history.